Meet the Team

 Moka has a Masters of Social Science from the University of Waikato majoring in Geography and Resource Environmental Planning and is currently undertaking a PhD at Massey University.
 On completing his undergraduate degree, Moka worked for Critchlow Associates Ltd – the leading desktop mapping firm in the Asia Pacific at the time and later worked for the Crown Forestry Rental Trust – where he designed, developed, and implemented a GIS model for iwi in the Treaty Claims Sector and worked with iwi to deliver their mapping requirements for Treaty Negotiations.

 Moka is a Technical Advisor for Waikato Tainui on the Iwi Leaders Forum Iwi Data Group.
 Moka was also the Technical Advisor for Te Arawa, Tairawhiti, and Te Taitokerau for the Maori Land Service Project in 2017.
 Moka is a Google Earth Outreach Trainer and is on the Google Education Advisory Board which consists of international digital technology experts who advise Google and deliver technology training internationally.
-Moka has worked with Massey University to deliver GIS workshops as part of the Puhoro Academy STEM programme.
+Moka has delivered GIS workshops as part of the Puhoro Academy STEM programme.

 KAUMATUA / CULTURAL ADVISOR